To start out let's state the obvious: a person has to be attractive to model.

 This category is from infants to 12 years old.

-There is no hard and fast rule if and when a girl in the Kids
+There is no specific rule if and when a girl in the Kids

 category goes over to the Womens category.
 This is obvious when